cm-verbose/Notes/Python/Conditional/Comparison Operators.md

   ```

  - `<` : Smaller than operator
-  This operators checkes if the first number of the provided values is smaller than the second.
+  This operators checks if the first number of the provided values is smaller than the second.
 This works like the greater than operator.
     ```py
     print(7 < 4) # False
     ```